SeaQL/seaql.github.io/SeaORM/blog/2022-05-31-welcome-summer-of-code-2022-contributors.md

     </div>
 </div>

-I am Panagiotis, I live in Athens Greece (GMT+3 DST) and currently I pursue my second bachelors on economic sciences.
-My first bachelors was on computer science and I have a great passion on studying and implementing enterprise software solutions .
-I know rust the last year and I used it almost daily for a small startup project that me and my friends build for a startup competition.
-The reasons we chose rust was 1) protects you from forgetting edge cases, 2) easy to express business logic without errors, 3) you can open old code (months old) and refactor it without fear, 4) the low memory footprint.
+I'm Panagiotis, I live in Athens Greece and currently I pursue my second bachelors on economic sciences.
+My first bachelors was on computer science and I've a great passion on studying and implementing enterprise software solutions.
+I know Rust the last year and I used it almost daily for a small startup project that me and my friends build for a startup competition.
+The reasons we chose Rust was:

+1. Protect you from forgetting edge cases
+2. Express business logic without errors
+3. Open (months) old code and refactor it without fear
+4. Low memory footprint

-I will be working on creating a cli tool that will explore a database schema and then generate a ready to build async_graphql api.
-The tool will allow quick integration with the Sea and Rust ecosystems as well as GraphQL.
-To be more specific, for database exploring I will use sea_schema and for entity generation sea_codegen, my job is to glue those together with async_graphql library.
-You can read more here https://github.com/SeaQL/summer-of-code/discussions/12, but the initial design is outdated.
+I'll be working on creating a CLI tool that will explore a database schema and then generate a ready to build `async-graphql` API.
+The tool will allow quick integration with the SeaQL and Rust ecosystems as well as GraphQL.
+To be more specific, for database exploring I'll use `sea-schema` and `sea-orm-codegen` for entity generation, my job is to glue those together with `async-graphql` library.
+You can read more [here](https://github.com/SeaQL/summer-of-code/discussions/12), but the initial design is outdated.

-I wish everyone a good start 🙂

 ### SQL Interpreter for Mock Testing